tx0c3/questionpy-sdk/README.md

 ### Including dependencies

-You can specify the dependencies of your project in your manifest for the QuestionPy SDK to automatically include them in the package.
+You can specify the dependencies of your project in your config for the QuestionPy SDK to automatically include them in the package.

 ```yaml
 requirements: